Crudeerz/atari_spaceinvaders_iths/README.md

-# sapceinvaders_iths
+# Spaceinvaders Laboration at ITHS
-Deeplearning course at ITHS, learning agent to play spaceinvaders
+This repo is for laboration at ITHS, training an agent using Deep-Q Reinforcement Learning, to play the game Spaceinvaders.
+[Assignment Paper("")]

+## Train agent